 Final Thoughts on My Summer 2019 Beauty Empties

-So much of what I finished was a free mini, free sample or something I received as part of a gift bag.
+The above being said, it is telling that I would not rush out to purchase many of these products.
+Moreover, there are products I wouldn’t even purchase at all.
+Also, much of what I finished was a free mini, sample or something I received as part of a gift bag.
 This begs the question: are hauler bags for beauty events really worth it, if I don’t love enough of the products?

 Have you tried any of these products before?
 What products did you use up this Summer?
 Please let me know in the comments below.